This post may contain affiliate links. Read our disclosure policy here.

-Curried Chicken - chicken breasts (about 6) with a couple cans of coconut milk, yellow curry and fresh garlic.
+Curried Chicken – chicken breasts (about 6) with a couple of cans of coconut milk, yellow curry and fresh garlic.
 Cook on low all day until chicken shreds.
-Serve w/ rice, top w/cilantro, green onion and peanut sauce. - Rachel G.
+Serve w/ rice, top w/cilantro, green onion, and peanut sauce. – Rachel G.

 Green Beans & Chicken – Layered: Boneless/Skinless Chicken Thighs, 1 c Italian Dressing, a bit of salt and pepper, 4 potatoes peeled and quartered, 2 cans drained green beans added an hour before eating.
 Cook 6 hours on low. – Jayne T.

-Herbed Chicken Legs - I throw a bunch of chicken legs in with a can of crushed tomatoes, onion, garlic, chili flakes, salt, pepper and herbs.
-After its cooked it gets eaten with mash. - Christine P.
+Herbed Chicken Legs – I throw a bunch of chicken legs in with a can of crushed tomatoes, onion, garlic, chili flakes, salt, pepper, and herbs.
+After it is cooked, it gets eaten with mash. – Christine P.

 Orange Chicken – Chicken thighs, a jar of orange or peach marmalade, and a bottle of Catalina or Russian dressing. – Susan H.

 Pulled Meat – Any kind of meat (chicken, beef, or pork) with a can of green chilis and a packet of taco seasoning.
 Cook it low and slow; great as shredded or pulled meat for tacos, enchiladas, over rice, or on buns. – Susan H.

 Ranch Chicken – One family-sized can of cream of chicken, half of that can fill with water, 1/2 pack of dry ranch dressing mix, four chicken breasts.
 Put all in the pot on low for 6-8 hrs.
 Serve over egg noodles. – Kristina R.